SBSEDV/input-converter-bundle/README.md

 ## **Custom Converters**

-If you want to register a custom converter (e.g. for YAML support), you only have to register a service in your application that implements the `SBSEDV\Component\InputConverter\Converter\ConverterInterface`.
+If you want to register a custom converter (e.g. for YAML support), you only have to register a service in your application that implements the `SBSEDV\InputConverter\Converter\ConverterInterface`.

 The bundle has autoconfiguration setup and each service that implements that interface will automatically be picked up.

 ---

-## **URLEncoded Converter Information**
+## **URLEncodedConverter Information**

 By default, the `urlencoded_converter` is disabled because `Symfony\Component\HttpFoundation\Request::createFromGlobals()` has the same functionality.